 9. I love: jacarandas; peppermint tea; my loved ones, to distraction; snow; glitter; sunrise; semi-colons.

-10. I have just finished a novel from the viewpoint of a cat.
-All roads have led to this.
+10. I have written a novel from the viewpoint of a cat.
+All roads had led to this.
 Stoked.

 * that one’s for my former students.
 You know who you are.
 And now, happily, how to pronounce ‘quinoa’, you lucky people.